Have you ever wondered about the quality of the data you input into your lead scoring system?

 In one sentence, there’s a quote that could answer your question:

 You only get out what you put in.

-That is because setting up a good lead scoring model isn’t just about coming up with the right elements to score on and having the automated tools in place to ensure you can process them.
+Setting up a good lead scoring model isn’t just about coming up with the right elements to score on and having the automated tools in place to ensure you can process them.

 In this article, we’ll analyze:

-- how data quality will impact your lead scoring process;
+- how data quality will impact your lead scoring process

-- how you can standardize the data you capture;
+- how you can standardize the data you capture

 Let’s get started.